The Review article about staging business, including the case of JSA Europe in a new reality.

 Last spring JSA closed its operations in Russia due to its owner Alexander Strizhak opposing the Russian military aggression in Ukraine.
 Warehouses were closed and staff dismissed before Strizhak left Russia for Ukraine.

 The past year has been spent restructuring the company and the number of live music shows has been minimal due to the conflict in the region.

-“It’s hard to start a new big business at this time, but we are preparing to better times.
+“It’s hard to start a new big business at this time, but we are preparing for better times.
 The first step has been re-opening the office in Riga, filling the warehouse with structures and equipment and the creation of a new professional team,” says Strizhak.

 “Ukraine has great potential for development and we will form a new market for staging and professional services for the live industry.
 “We are optimistic that demand for our services will increase.”